-Evidence - (Click the - gray shaded box to the left a - - - Click the gray shaded box to the left and type your Evidence message here. age here) 1 DOMAIN 4: PROFESSIONAL RESPONSIBILITIES L RESPONSIBILITIES 4a: Reflecting on teaching Teacher's reflection does not accurately assess the lesson's effectiveness, the degree to which outcomes were met and/or has no suggestions for how a lesson could be improved.
+I Evidence (Click the Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age here) DOMAIN 4: PROFESSIONAL RESPONSIBILITIES .
+RESPONSIBILITIES 4a: Reflecting on teaching Teacher's reflection does not accurately assess the lesson's effectiveness, the degree to which outcomes were met and/or has no suggestions for how a lesson could be improved.
 Teacher's reflection is a generally accurate impression of a lesson's effectiveness, the degree to which outcomes were met and/or makes general suggestions about how a lesson could be improved.
 Teacher's reflection accurately assesses the lesson's effectiveness/degree to which outcomes were met and can cite evidence to support the judgment; makes specific suggestions for lesson improvement.
-Teacher's reflection accurately, thoughtfully assesses the lesson's effectiveness/degree to which outcomes were met, citing specific examples; offers specific alternative actions drawing on an extensive repertoire of skills. ı Evidence (Click the gray shaded box to the left a Click the gray shaded box to the left and type your Evidence message here) age here) 767 4b: Maintaining accurate records The information management system on student completion of assignments, student progress in learning and/or non-instructional activities are either absent or in disarray.
-The information management system for student completion of assignments, progress in learning and/or non-instructional activities is rudimentary, and/or requires frequent monitoring for accuracy.
+Teacher's reflection accurately, thoughtfully assesses the lesson's effectiveness/degree to which outcomes were met, citing specific examples; offers specific alternative actions drawing on an extensive repertoire of skills.
+Evidence (Click the (Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age here) 4b: Maintaining accurate records The information management system on student completion of assignments, student progress in learning and/or non-instructional activities are either absent or in disarray.
+The information management system for student, completion of assignments, progress in learning and/or non- instructional activities is rudimentary, and/or requires frequent monitoring for accuracy.
 The information management system for student completion of assignments, student progress in learning and/or non-instructional activities is fully effective.
-The information management system for student completion of assignments, progress in learning and/or non-instructional activities is fully effective, and students contribute to their maintenance and/or interpretation.
-1 Evidence (Click the gray shaded box to the left a (Click the gray shaded box to the left and type your Evidence message here.) age here) 4c: Communicating with families The educator provides little/no information to families about the instructional program and/or individual students; communication with families is insensitive or inappropriate to the culture of the families and/or makes no attempt to engage families in the instructional program.
-The educator provides minimal and/or occasionally insensitive communication/responses to family concems; partially successful attempts to engage families in the instructional program.
-The educator provides frequent, culturally-appropriate information to families about the instructional program, student progress, and responses to family concerns; frequent, successful efforts to engage families in the instructional program.
-The educator provides frequent, culturally-appropriate information to families with student input; successful efforts to engage families in the instructional program to enhance student learning. ,
+The information management system for student completion of assignments, progress in learning and/or non- instructional activities is fully effective, and students contribute to their maintenance and/or interpretation. , i Evidence (Click the Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age here) 4c: Communicating with families The educator provides little/no information to families about the instructional program and/or individual students; communication with families is insensitive or inappropriate to the culture of the families and/or makes no attempt to engage families in the instructional program.
+The educator provides minimal and/or occasionally insensitive communication/responses to family concerns; partially to euccessful attempts to engage families in the instructional program.
+The educator provides frequent, culturally- appropriate information to families about the instructional program, student progress, and responses to family concerns; frequent, successful efforts to engage families in the instructional program.
+The educator provides frequent, cuturally- appropriate information to families with student input; successfaul efforts to engage families in the instructional program to enhance student learning. · · ·